anewm/streaming_examples/README.md

 * Edit two lines:
   * val ssc = new StreamingContext("local[12]", "Twitter Downloader", Seconds(30)) -->
   - (local[12] should be replaced with the URL of your Spark cluster (it could still be local[x] if it's installed locally))
-  * val checkpointDir = "hdfs://localhost:9000/user/a/twittertest" put your hdfs location in there
+  * val checkpointDir = "hdfs://localhost:9000/user/a/twittertest" put your hdfs location in there (and where you want to save the checkpoints)

+Currently, saveAsTextFiles will save the tweets as text files, but there is much to play around with!--in terms of both where/how to save, and formatting etc

 (B) Storm